CloudLabsAI-Azure/Azure-OpenAI-Bot-with-MSTeams/README.md

   - Test the locally-deployed API with specified request/response formats
   - Deploy the model on Azure App Service
   - Test the cloud-deployed API with specified request/response formats
-  - Setup email automation workflow on Azure Logic Apps using

 ## Exercise 3.
 Deploying the chatbot on Azure Bot Service and Azure App Service.
   - Explore the chatbot codebase to understand user journey and dialogue development